 - Quick Chip: This is a significantly faster way to take EMV.
 Most customers don’t care that EMV is a mandate, they care how long they are in line so make it faster.

-- Omni Directional Bar Code Scanner: This scanner shoots the beams in multiple directions rather than a hand held one that only shoots one laser.
-This will reduce the amount of times you have to flatten the label prior to scanning.
+- Omni Directional Bar Code Scanner: This scanner shoots the beams in multiple directions rather than a handheld one that only shoots one laser.
+This will reduce the number of times you have to flatten the label prior to scanning.